emlynoregan/gaedocstore/README.md

 gaedocstore
 ===========

+_See MIT license at the bottom of this document.
+It applies to all code in this repo._

 gaedocstore is a lightweight document database implementation that sits on top of  ndb in google appengine.

 ## Introduction